Back to Silas S. Brown's home page

 - RR2 Room 3:

-- right-hand crate into water 1st, then other 2 slide along bottom glowing row taking care they don't collide with the robot.
+- right-hand crate into water 1st, then other 2 slide along bottom (or middle) glowing row taking care they don't collide with the robot.

 - RR2 Room 4:

 - balls Left, Right, Up, Up in that order (and don't stand in their way when they bounce).

 - timed stepping-stones right, down, left, up with careful timing to get crate into whirlpool, then right, down, left, down and at end of path push crate Left, then teleport back, put other crate into whirlpool and go right, down, right, follow path, use other teleporter and avoid re-taking the start teleporter.